≡ Menu

 • Uncertainty about which career path to take

-If one of the reasons above applies to you, you will need to write a 2nd objective resume.
-For instance, perhaps you have spent the past 16+ years in the corporate world but now find the challenge lacking and are looking to make a greater impact on society by educating others.
+If one of the reasons above applies to you, you must write a 2nd objective resume.
+For instance, perhaps you have spent the past 16+ years in the corporate world but now find the challenge lacking and are looking to make a more significant impact on society by educating others.

 As such, you have chosen to enter the field of education.
 However, you are not sure if your credentials and experience will be enough to land you a job, so you would like to hedge your bets and still apply for positions within the business world.
-The best course of action for you would be to create more than one resume.
+The best course of action for you would be creating multiple resumes.

 Have a Second Career Resume Ready